 Early recovery from drug and alcohol addiction holds a major paradox: The path to recovery becomes easier when you learn to accept the more difficult path.

 Addiction is a disease that involves and demands instant gratification.
 You wanted to use because you wanted to feel better – right then.
-Getting results that last, and results that you can be proud of, takes time with anything – especially addiction recovery.
-Sacrifice of time and energy will take commitment on a day to day basis, not just Day 1.
+Getting results that last, and results that you can be proud of, take time with anything – especially addiction recovery.
+The sacrifice of time and energy will take commitment on a day to day basis, not just Day 1.

 Don’t forget that every person – regardless of what kind of car he drives, what clothes she wears, or where he lives – struggles with something.
 Gauge your process by looking at yourself, rather than others.

 Prepare for the future but remain in the present.
 It’s a simple concept that is not so simple to follow – especially in early recovery.